Supported compilers and IDEs

 We do not support using Code Typhon (a fork of FPC/Lazarus).

-I (Michalis) strongly advice that you should rather use original FPC and Lazarus.
-I have much more trust in FPC and Lazarus developers doing great quality job, respecting copyrights of other projects (CodeTyphon did some murky things), and working in a transparent fashion (version control, cooperating with other projects).
+We advise that you rather use original FPC and Lazarus.
+We have more trust in FPC and Lazarus developers doing great quality job, respecting copyrights of other projects (CodeTyphon did some murky things), and working in a transparent fashion (version control, cooperating with other projects).

 Note that Lazarus comes now with Online Package Manager.
-And you can use fpcupdeluxe to easily install cross-compilers.
-I mention these, in case your reason for using Code Typhon was to get such features.
+And you can use FpcUpDeluxe to easily install cross-compilers.
+These cover the most often cited reasons for using Code Typhon in the past.